kpocza/LoWe/docs/x.md

 Executing X-based graphical apps is a bit circumstantial at the moment.
 Simplification is expected in the future.

+This documentation contains two ways of starting X. It's recommended to first employ the complex way and once you have accustomed to the theory and story behind it then choose the simplified way.
+The Prerequisites are the same in both cases.

 ## Prerequisites

 The following additional packages are to be installed: